reynoldsbrent/DevTeamThree/README.md

 ## Project Setup
 ### Prerequisites
 - In order to properly run the application you will need to provide the NewsCatcher API Key, the Cloudflare Workers AI API Key, and the Cloudflare Workers AI Account ID into the appsettings.json file.
 You can get a NewsCatcher API Key from the following link [https://www.newscatcherapi.com/](https://www.newscatcherapi.com/).
-You can get an API Key and Account ID for Claudflare Workers AI API from the following link [https://developers.cloudflare.com/fundamentals/api/get-started/create-token/](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
+You can get an API Key and Account ID for Cloudflare Workers AI API from the following link [https://developers.cloudflare.com/fundamentals/api/get-started/create-token/](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
 ``` json
 {
   "ConnectionStrings": {